Meet the team

 Karen Brown – Head of Core Operations

-My main role is to oversee the Core Operations Team within the Foundation.
-This team is focused on delivering a high level of customer service and has responsibility for developing and running the Foundation’s systems, processes, policies and procedures to enable effective delivery of our strategy.
+My main role is to oversee the Core Operations Team within Corra Foundation.
+This team is focused on delivering a high level of customer service and has responsibility for developing and running the foundation’s systems, processes, policies and procedures to enable effective delivery of our strategy.
 As Company Secretary I work closely with the Chief Executive and Trustees, ensuring sound and effective governance.

 Aileen Drummond – Core Operations Officer

-My job is to support the core operational work of the Foundation and to provide the best customer service to the people we work with.
-I help make sure the Foundation runs smoothly, that all of our systems support the team and help us in our mission of making a difference to lives in Scotland.
+My job is to support the core operational work of Corra Foundation and to provide the best customer service to the people we work with.
+I help make sure the foundation runs smoothly, that all of our systems support the team and help us in our mission of making a difference to lives in Scotland.

 John Yeoman – Core Operations & Finance Officer